Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 - Packaging materials

-- Production specifications
+- Approved samples and specifications

 During Production Inspection (DUPRO)